ypranay3232/DSA/README.md

-# 🚀 Learning DSA
+Learning DSA

-Hey there!
+Hello folks!
 I'm currently learning **Data Structures and Algorithms (DSA)**.
 This repo is my personal notebook, practice area, and guide for beginners who want to follow a structured path.

-## 📚 What This Repo Contains
+##  What This Repo Contains
-- ✅ Notes from each topic
+-  Notes from each topic
-- ✅ Practice problems and solutions
+-  Practice problems and solutions
-- ✅ Useful links & references
+-  Useful links & references
-- ✅ My personal progress tracker
+-  My personal progress tracker

-## 🧠 Why I'm Doing This
+## Why I'm Doing This

 - To master problem-solving for interviews
 - To build a strong foundation in CS